Before you look: How cleanrooms ensure reliable results.

-“What makes us important,” Kristie Diebold says, “is a working environment where you don’t have tons of particulates around you like an ordinary lab might have.”
+“What makes us important,” Kristie Kolozie says, “is a working environment where you don’t have tons of particulates around you like an ordinary lab might have.”

 A project manager’s first challenge: Get those samples ready for investigation — but don’t introduce additional contaminants along the way.

-“The don’t want to get any other types of particulate in – that’s why it’s coming to us in the cleanroom,” Diebold says.
+“They don’t want to get any other types of particulate in — that’s why it’s coming to us in the cleanroom,” Kolozie says.
 “We can go ahead and filter those samples and make sure we’re not adding any other type of particulate.”

-Diebold’s process is meticulous: She’d take a close look at the samples with her instruments before the filters them, then filter them in the effectively particulate-free enclose of an ISO Class 5 hood.
-On filtering, she’d take a second look at the samples and any particles recovered from them.
+Kolozie’s process is meticulous: She’ll take a close look at the samples with her instruments before she filters them, then filter them in the effectively particulate-free enclosure of an ISO Class 5 hood.
+On filtering, she’ll take a second look at the samples and any particles recovered from them.

 Then it’s time to make decisions.

 What kinds of particles do these appear to be?
 What substrate would be best for viewing them?
-Diebold decides the most effective ways to mount and view the fibers, then sends the mounted samples back to the project manager for further analysis.
+Kolozie decides the most effective ways to mount and view the particles, then sends the mounted samples back to the project manager for further analysis.

-That means it’s never just one scientist working on a challenge – the cleanroom and other labs are always sharing perspectives to enhance a project.
+That means it’s never just one scientist working on a challenge — the cleanroom is always sharing perspectives with other scientific staff to enhance a project.

-“It’s nice to worth on my projects and be able to talk with that project leader,” Diebold says.
-“You feel comfortable talking to everybody around you – and you problem-solve together.”
+“It’s nice to work on my projects and be able to talk with that project leader,” Kolozie says.
+“You feel comfortable talking to everybody around you and you problem-solve together.”

-Kristie J. Diebold is a senior cleanroom microscopist at McCrone Associates and an instructor with Hooke College of Applied Sciences.
-Her work in the cleanroom involves microscopical analysis of particles in micrometer and sub-micrometer size ranges including: manipulation, characterization and preparation for instrumental ultra microanalysis.
+Kristie J. Kolozie is a senior cleanroom microscopist at McCrone Associates and an instructor with Hooke College of Applied Sciences.
+Her work in the cleanroom involves microscopical analysis of particles in micrometer and sub-micrometer size ranges, including manipulation, characterization and preparation for instrumental ultra microanalysis.
 Before joining McCrone, Kristie was certified as a Medical Technologist in Immunology to conduct cancer research at Rush University Medial Center.
 She has been with McCrone since 1998.